US says it will not limit Israel arms transfers after some improvements in flow of aid to Gaza

 “Before the organizations give out grades, they should focus on distributing the aid that awaits them,” COGAT said in response to the aid groups’ report.

-COGAT blamed the drop in October on closures of the crossings for the Jewish high holidays and memorials marking the anniversary of the Oct.
-7, 2023, Hamas attack that triggered the war.

-The war began when Hamas-led militants stormed into southern Israel, killing around 1,200 people, mostly civilians, and abducting around 250 people.
+The war began when Hamas-led militants stormed into southern Israel on Oct.
+7, 2023, killing around 1,200 people, mostly civilians, and abducting around 250 people.
 Around 100 hostages are still inside Gaza, a third of whom are believed to be dead.

-Israel’s bombardment and ground invasion have killed more than 43,000 Palestinians, more than half of them women and children, according to local health authorities, who don’t say how many of those killed were militants.
+Israel’s bombardment and ground invasion have killed over 43,000 Palestinians, according to local health authorities, who don’t say how many of those were militants but that more than half are women and children.
 Around 90% of the population of 2.3 million has been displaced, and hundreds of thousands are packed into squalid tent camps, with little food, water or hygiene facilities.

 The United States has rushed billions of dollars in military aid to Israel during the war, while pressing it to allow more aid into Gaza.

 Trump has promised to end the wars in the Middle East without saying how.
-He was a staunch defender of Israel during his previous term, and Netanyahu says they have spoken three times since Trump won the White House last week.
+Netanyahu says they have spoken three times since Trump won the White House last week.

 Frankel reported from Jerusalem and Magdy from Cairo.
-Associated Press writers Melanie Lidman in Tel Aviv, Israel, and Colleen Long and Ellen Knickmeyer in Washington contributed.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, Wafaa Shurafa in Khan Younis, Gaza Strip, and Colleen Long and Ellen Knickmeyer in Washington contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war